FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 Source files of libpng are updated to 1.6.3 from 1.5.13.
 Get the libpng source from http://sourceforge.net/projects/libpng/files/libpng16/older-releases/1.6.3/lpng163.7z .

-= Since build 452:
-Based on previous revision b431:
-Source files of libpng are updated to 1.6.6 from 1.6.3.
-Get the libpng source from http://sourceforge.net/projects/libpng/files/libpng16/1.6.6/lpng166.7z .

 == FreeImage build instructions
 FreeImage source files are required.
 Get the source from http://sourceforge.net/projects/freeimage/files/Source%20Distribution/3.15.4/FreeImage3154.zip .
-Note that the content of header file "FreeImage.h" is actually equivalent with the original file.
-It is not need to replace the original file for building the library.
 The output files of different platform will be put in the same directory "dist".
 Make sure it is cleaned before each build.
+See following sections before build.

 = Patching
 Use additional source above to replace specific parts of FreeImage source by directly copying(and overwriting existed files) to "Source/LibJPEG", "Source/ZLib" and "Source/LibPNG" respectively.
 Copy all files except this document in this directory to the source directory and overwrite original files before building the library.
+It is now required to replace the original header file "FreeImage.h" for building the library, though the content of header file "FreeImage.h" is actually equivalent with the original file before b456.

 = DS
 Currently only building on Windows is supported.